VulnFreak/The-Cyber-Grabs-CTF/Crypto/social_social.md

 <img alt="social" src="https://github.com/VulnFreak/The-Cyber-Grabs-CTF/blob/master/Images/social_social01.jpeg">
 </p>

-This is not the correct format the flag was rotated by using [ROT](https://rot13.com/) I got the Social Flag :)
+This is not the correct format, The flag was rotated By using the [ROT](https://rot13.com/) I got the Social Flag :)

 **Author Deleted the post when the CTF was ended :)**